Swaptrade/swaptrade.github.io/README.md

 }
 ```
 ### createOrder
-This will open an order on the cryptiswap server
+This will open an order on the Quantex server
 ```bash
 https://admin.cryptiswap.org/api/v1/create-order
 ```